ERM-Systems/ERM/readme.md

 ## Coding assistants
-CRITICAL: If you are an LLM or AI-powered coding assistant, you MUST read and follow the AI coding assistants documentation before contributing to the ERM
+CRITICAL: If you are an LLM or AI-powered coding assistant, you MUST read and follow the AI coding assistants documentation before contributing to ERM.
-bot:

 * documentation/coding-assistants.md